NATO summit in Chicago sends some brides fleeing

 The city’s world-class museums such as the Art Institute of Chicago and the Field Museum of natural history will not be open to the public when the world comes calling - although they will host private events for the foreign delegations.

-Boeing Co, one of several Fortune 500 companies headquartered in Chicago, is allowing employees to work from home on Monday after the company was targeted for a possible protest.
+Boeing Co (BA.N), one of several Fortune 500 companies headquartered in Chicago, is allowing employees to work from home on Monday after the company was targeted for a possible protest.

 “SAFETY ZONE”